 Clubs and Operators: The Pillar of Profitability

 The padel club sector is the main financial driver.
-In France, the cradle of European growth, a single court generates an average of €80,000 in annual revenue.
-This profitability is explained by explosive demand: the country has 850,000 players, but only 57% of them are satisfied with court availability, creating booking pressure that is highly favorable to operators.
+In France, the cradle of European growth, one court generates an average of 80,000 euros in annual revenue.
+This profitability is explained by explosive demand: the country has 850,000 players, but only 57% of them are satisfied with court availability, creating booking pressure that is very favorable to operators.

 Sponsors, Media, and Pro Circuit: The Race for Legitimacy